warren-bank/mirror-XMail-mail-server/docs/Readme.txt

 BUILD

-    In Windows NT I give you a project that can be loaded from Visual C++ while in *nixes:
+    For Windows, Visual C++ project files are supplied, while for *nixes, the following options are given:

+    [Linux]

-     # make -f Makefile.lnx      (Linux)
+      # make -f Makefile.lnx

+    [FreeBSD]

+      # setenv OSTYPE FreeBSD
+      # gmake -f Makefile.bsd

+    or (depending on the shell):

+      # OSTYPE=FreeBSD gmake -f Makefile.bsd

+    [OpenBSD]

+      # setenv OSTYPE OpenBSD
+      # gmake -f Makefile.bsd

+    or (depending on the shell):

-     # make -f Makefile.slx      (Linux on SPARC)
+      # OSTYPE=OpenBSD gmake -f Makefile.bsd

+    [NetBSD]

+      # setenv OSTYPE NetBSD
-     # make -f Makefile.plx      (Linux on PPC)
+      # gmake -f Makefile.bsd

+    or (depending on the shell):

-     # gmake -f Makefile.bsd     (FreeBSD, OpenBSD - you need GCC and GMAKE to build on FreeBSD, OpenBSD)
+      # OSTYPE=NetBSD gmake -f Makefile.bsd

+    [OSX]

+      # OSTYPE=Darwin make -f Makefile.bsd

+    or (depending on the shell):

+      # setenv OSTYPE Darwin
-     # make -f Makefile.sso      (Sun/Solaris on SPARC - you need GCC to build on Solaris)
+      # make -f Makefile.bsd

+    [Solaris]

-     # make -f Makefile.ssx      (Sun/Solaris on Intel - you need GCC to build on Solaris)
+      # make -f Makefile.sso

-    will build XMail and tools executables.

-    As soon as the project reaches a higher maturity I plan to supply a configure script.
     Under Linux an init.d startup script is supplied (xmail) to allow you to run XMail as a standard rc? daemon.
-You must put it into /etc/init.d (it depends on which distro you're using) directory and then create K??xmail - S??xmail links into the proper directories.
+You must put it into /etc/init.d (it depends on which distro you're using) directory and then create K??xmail
+    - S??xmail links into the proper directories.

     Under Windows NT/2000/XP the XMail's executable is a Win32 service by default and if you want to have it built like a standard executable